Mario Vellani Marchi pencil drawing of Russian actress Tatiana Pavlova 1926

 Description

-Mario Vellani Marchi Tatiana Pawlova 1926 pencil drawing depicting the Russian actress Tatiana Pawlova (1894-1975) rendered in costume in Act IV of the opera “Psyche” performed at the Manzoni Theatre in Milan on 22 XI-1926.
+Mario Vellani Marchi Tatiana Pawlova 1926 pencil drawing depicting the Russian actress Tatiana Pawlova (1894-1975) drawn in costume in Act IV of the opera “Psyche” performed at the Manzoni Theatre in Milan on 22 XI-1926.
 The artist on the right is in good condition and is presented in a white mount.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during which the prevailing Biedermeier style was popular.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details